 Take tomatoes for example.
 The general recommendation for indeterminate tomatoes is 3 to 4 feet apart.
 I plant them about 1 to 1 1/2 feet apart.

-If you think your soil is not quite ready to support close planting, but almost, lay down a layer of compost over the bed before you plant.
+If you think your soil is not quite ready to support close planting, but almost, laying down a layer of compost over the bed before you plant might help.
+But it does not replace deep preparation, feeding the soil with additional organic materials, and keeping the soil covered.

 Keep in mind as you experiment with intensive planting that some seedlings will be smaller than others and end up not growing as large.
 If you’ve started enough seed you can just plant the biggest and strongest.
 If not, go ahead and plant them all if you want, but just keep in mind that there’s always the stronger and the weaker.
 That’s the seed, not your soil.